EC528-Fall-2024/automation-snowflake-harness/README.md

 ## **5. Acceptance Criteria**

-- Successfully automate the creation, modification, and deletion of Snowflake resources (databases, schemas, users/roles, data warehouses) using Flyway and Harness.
+- Successfully automate the creation, modification, and deletion of Snowflake resources (databases, schemas, users/roles, data warehouses) using Liquibase and Harness.
 - CI/CD pipelines are fully functional and automatically trigger on code changes.
 - Secure handling of credentials with proper role-based access control implemented in Snowflake.
 - Full testing is completed, and rollback mechanisms are in place to handle any deployment failures.